All Episodes

 They oppose the Patriot Act.

-They oppose efforts by the president to intercept calls to and from Al Qaeda in this country.
+They oppose efforts by the president to intercept calls to and from al-Qaeda in this country.

 That's what the liberal wing of the modern Democratic Party stands for.

-And in fact, I would add a couple things to that, off the top of my head, you could add the fact that they have a genuine disgust for the country.
+Off the top of my head, you could add the fact that they have a genuine disgust for the country.

 They abhor the United States military.

-The trouble for the Democrats is that that party is the party of contemporary liberalism and contemporary liberalism is so flawed that it cannot win national elections.
+The trouble for the Democrats is that that party is the party of contemporary liberalism, and contemporary liberalism is so flawed that it cannot win national elections.

 It doesn't have a prayer unless they mask it and camouflage it.

-Sounds mighty high minded.
+Sounds mighty high-minded.

-Who can be against the common good?
+Who can be against a common good?

-But you know, it's interesting to look at some of these ideas like the common good closer.
+But, you know, it's interesting to look at some of these ideas like the common good closer.

-If liberals and Democrats want to promote the common good, there's a simple way that they could show us how to do it, or that they're real serious about doing it.
+If liberals and Democrats want to promote the common good, there's a simple way that they could show us how to do it, or that they're serious about doing it.

 And that is joining with the rest of us and unifying around the proposition that it is crucial to defeat Islamic fascism.

-But as long as they are going to invest in our defeat in that war, and as long as they are going to suggest, as Feingold did at the National Press Club yesterday, that it is our fault, partially that terrorists attack us, then I'm sorry.
+But as long as they are going to invest in our defeat in that war, and as long as they are going to suggest, as Feingold did at the National Press Club yesterday, that it is our fault partially that terrorists attack us, then I'm sorry.

 All of their yabbering on about the common good is just a bunch of BS.